 Programme taught in English at the Sophia Antipolis and Suzhou (China) campuses - September and January intakes.
 Students may swap campus location between semesters.

-This MSc is a CGE accredited
+This MSc is a CGE accredited, full-time course

 Who can apply?

 As a one-year MSc: holders of four-year degrees

 As a two-year MSc: holders of three-year degrees (more info